-As a result, bobcats may appear more like a chew toy than an apex predator to these gentle giants.
+As a result, bobcats may appear more like chew toys than apex predators to these gentle giants.

 Great Danes aren’t too far off from humans, especially younger kids.
 As a result, it’s expected that a bobcat would probably come up to around the Great Dane’s chest – unless we’re dealing with a record-breaking Dane like Titan.

-In fact, it would take about three Chihuahua’s stacked on top of each other to reach the same height of a bobcat.
+In fact, it would take about three Chihuahuas stacked on top of each other to reach the same height as a bobcat.
 And when it comes to balancing the scale?
 You’ll need around 8 heavy Chihuahuas to reach the same weight as some of the smallest bobcats.

 Bobcat Size Comparison to a Fox

 While canines seem to have a tendency to outdo bobcats in terms of size, the narrative changes with foxes.
-This is especially since bobcats are a fox predator!
+This is especially since bobcats are fox predators!

-However, despite their height differences, foxes and bobcats are seemingly close matched when it comes to weight.
+However, despite their height differences, foxes and bobcats are seemingly closely matched when it comes to weight.
 After all, the red fox weighs an average of around 30 pounds, the same as bobcats.

 The smallest fox species, though, is the fennec fox.
 These can-size canines only grow to around 8 inches tall and weigh about 4 pounds.
 This makes them the perfect snack for a bobcat, who is nearly 8 times heavier and 4 times taller.

 Not sure just how big the bobcat is compared to the fennec fox?
 Think of a bottle of ketchup versus two bowling balls.